Instacart CMO Cheryl Law is no longer at the company

 Stayawhile gets $1.5M to target the sweet spot between Airbnb and long-term rentals

-Instacart CMO Cheryl Law is no longer at the company, Techcrunch has learned.
+Instacart CMO Cheryl Law is no longer at the company, TechCrunch has learned.

 Instacart confirmed the departure.
 We were tipped off about her departure a bit before the whole Amazon making a $13.7B bid for Whole Foods thing went down.
 Law joined Instacart at the beginning of the year and was previously the CMO of Prosper.